Camping & 4WD

 Dhimurru Recreational Area surrounds the Gove Peninsular and includes such hidden gems as Cape Arnhem and Little Bondi.
 Access is permitted by visiting the Dhimurru Aboriginal Corporation or phoning +61 (08) 8939 2700.

 Some Traditional Owners are now inviting travellers to visit their remote outstations, such as at Dhuluwuy Bay, encompassed by Blue Mud Bay.
 These remote areas host campers, anglers and 4WD travellers.
 The businesses generally include permits with your booking.
-Visit Lirrwi Tourism for inspiration and further information.
+Lirrwi Toursim operates multi-day 4WD tours to a number of Yolngu Homelands where participants camp on Country and are welcomed into a small family community.